Accel World: Acchel World

+A four-panel comic strip manga by Ryuryū Akari, titled Acchel World (あくちぇる・わーるど。, Akucheru Wārudo), was serialized in Dengeki Bunko Magazine between April 10, 2010, and June 10, 2016.
+Five tankōbon volumes were released between July 27, 2011, and October 26, 2013.

 Accel World / Dural: Magisa Garden

+A spin-off manga written and illustrated by Ayato Sasakura, titled Accel World / Dural: Magisa Garden (アクセル・ワールド/デュラル マギサ・ガーデン, Akuseru Wārudo Duraru Magisa Gāden), was serialized in ASCII Media Works's Monthly Comic Dengeki Daioh from January 27, 2012, to June 27, 2017; its chapters were collected in eight volumes.
+It spotlights female burst linkers who attend a private school, Kiyomi Gakuin, in Nakano, Tokyo.
+Some of the characters from the main story also appear.

 Anime

-An anime television series adaptation aired in Japan between April 7, 2012 and September 22, 2012.
+An anime television series adaptation aired between April 7 and September 22, 2012.
 The opening theme until episode 13 is "Chase the world" by May'n and the ending theme is "→unfinished→" by Kotoko.
 From episode 14 onwards the opening theme is "Burst the Gravity" by Altima and the ending theme is "unite." by Sachika Misawa.
 Warner Home Video, ASCII Media Works, Namco Bandai Games, Sunrise and Genco were involved in the production of this adaptation.
-Viz Media announced the streaming of the anime on Hulu as of April 6, 2012.
+Viz Media announced the streaming of the anime on Hulu on April 6, 2012.
 An English-dubbed version premiered on Viz Media's online streaming service, Neon Alley, on April 19, 2013.
 An anime film titled Accel World: Infinite Burst featuring an original story by Kawahara was released on July 23, 2016.
-Hanabee Entertainment has licensed the series alongside Little Busters!, and previously From the New World, Campione! and The Familiar of Zero in May 2014.
-Muse Communication has licensed the series in Asia-Pacific and is streaming on Muse Asia YouTube channel.
+Hanabee Entertainment has licensed the series alongside Little Busters!, and previously From the New World, Campione!, and The Familiar of Zero in May 2014.
+Muse Communication has licensed the series in Asia-Pacific and is streaming on Muse Asia's YouTube channel.

 Video games

-Two video games based on the series were developed by Banpresto and published by Namco Bandai Games for PlayStation 3 and PlayStation Portable.
+Two video games based on the series were developed by B.B.
+Studio and published by Namco Bandai Games for PlayStation 3 and PlayStation Portable.
 The first of these, Accel World: Awakening of the Silver Wings (アクセル・ワールド ─銀翼の覚醒─, Akuseru Wārudo -Gin'yoku no Kakusei-), was released in Japan on September 13, 2012.
 The second one, Accel World: The Peak of Acceleration (アクセル・ワールド ─加速の頂点─, Akuseru Wārudo -Kasoku no Chōten-), was released in Japan on January 31, 2013.
-The limited edition versions of these games include an original video animation of the anime series (Blu-ray Disc for the PS3 version, DVD for the PSP version).
+The limited edition versions of these games include an original video animation (OVA) of the anime series (Blu-ray for the PS3 version, DVD for the PSP version).
 In Z.H.P.
 Unlosing Ranger VS Darkdeath Evilman for PSP, Silver Crow is an unlockable costume.
 In Sword Art Online: Lost Song, Black Lotus is an obtainable character and is also one of the opponents you can defeat.

 An action role-playing game titled Accel World vs. Sword Art Online: Millennium Twilight was announced in October 2016.
 The game is a crossover with Sword Art Online, developed by Bandai Namco Entertainment for PlayStation 4 and PlayStation Vita and released on July 7, 2017.
 The Windows PC version was released on September 12, 2017.